-- 6. Payments in foreign currencies have been translated into Japanese yen using the average dollar/yen and pound/yen exchange rates for January to December 2013 of approximately US\$1=¥97.6 and £1=¥152.7, respectively. - 2) Summary of Policy on Determining Remuneration for Directors and Audit & Supervisory Board Members To draw a suitable link between remuneration to Directors and further increases in corporate value and in consideration of Directors' accountability and connection to operating results, remuneration (including the Executive Officer portion of remuneration for Directors serving concurrently as Executive Officers) shall be divided into two components: monthly remuneration and a performance-linked bonus.
-If operating performance is as expected, the performance-linked bonus shall account for approximately one-third of overall remuneration (Note).
-The total of fixed monthly remuneration and performance-linked bonuses shall be within the limit for remuneration (1.2 billion yen per year, of which 18 million yen is applied to annual remuneration for Outside Directors) approved at the General Meeting of Shareholders held on June 27, 2013.
+- 4. Retirement benefits paid from Dentsu Holdings USA, LLC. to Director Timothy Andree, stated above, represent the estimated amount to be paid corresponding to the period from April I, 2014 to March 31, 2015. - Payments in foreign currencies have been translated into Japanese yen using the average dollar/yen and pound/yen exchange rates for January to December 2014 of approximately USD I = JPY 105.8 and GBP I = JPY 174.2, respectively. - 3) Summary of Policy on Determining Remuneration for Directors and Audit & Supervisory Board Members

+With respect to remuneration for Directors, the Company has introduced a performance-linked system that takes into account incentives toward the achievement of the medium-term management plan.
+If operating performance is as expected, the performance-linked bonus shall account for 40 percent of overall remuneration.
+Consolidated operating profit is used as the index to determine the performance-linked portion of the remuneration, and total bonuses shall reflect the degree to which the budget is achieved.
+The total of fixed monthly remuneration and performance-linked bonuses shall be within the limit for remuneration (1.2 billion yen per year, of which 18 million yen is applied to annual remuneration for Outside Directors) approved at the 164th Ordinary General Meeting of Shareholders.
 Remuneration to Outside Directors, however, will consist solely of fixed monthly remuneration in exchange for the execution of their duties.
 Remuneration amounts for each Director, including Outside Directors, will be determined by resolution of the Board of Directors.

-Remuneration to Audit & Supervisory Board Members will consist solely of fixed monthly remuneration in exchange for the nexecution of their duties.
-The gross amount of this monthly remuneration will be determined within the limits of the remuneration (132 million yen per year) approved by the General Meeting of Shareholders held on June 27, 2013.
-Remuneration to individual Audit & Supervisory Board Members will be determined after deliberation by the Audit & Supervisory Board Members.
+Remuneration to Audit & Supervisory Board Members will consist solely of fixed monthly remuneration in exchange for the execution of their duties, and the total amount of monthly remuneration shall be within the limit for remuneration (132 million yen per year) approved at the 164th Ordinary General Meeting of Shareholders.
+Remuneration to each Audit & Supervisory Board Member shall be determined after deliberation by the Audit & Supervisory Board Members.